-3. Jewellery/Body Art:
+3. Jewellery:

 - A watch marking seconds is required.
-Fob watches worn on clothing are preferred in clinical areas to facilitate improved hand hygiene, but wrist watches with cleanable/waterproof face and straps are permitted.
-Watches with gemstones/raised decoration or fabric wristbands are not permitted. - Rings on hands should be limited to plain bands. - Medical alert identification is acceptable. - Earrings should be limited to plain studs or sleepers. - One small nose stud is acceptable; however, may be required to be removed for some practice settings (e.g. Infectious Disease).
-No other visible piercing with jewellery will be permitted. - Tattoos may need to be covered, depending upon the practice setting.
+Fob watches worn on clothing are preferred in clinical areas to facilitate improved hand hygiene, but wrist watches with cleanable/ waterproof face and straps are permitted.
+Watches with gemstones/raised decoration or fabric wristbands are not permitted. - Rings on hands should be limited to plain bands (may be required to be removed for some practice settings). - Medical alert identification is acceptable. - Piercings should be limited to plain studs or sleepers [may be required to be removed for some practice settings (e.g. Infectious Disease)].